The Vital Link Between Employee Satisfaction and Customer Service Excellence

 Why is the approach to employee engagement so different in companies that deliver customer service?

 This is a very responsible position.
 When a customer calls our client, and we answer the call, email, or text, our team member creates an impression of the brand.
 We are the shop window for the brand.
 Our client relies on us to present their brand in a helpful, competent, and authoritative way.
-All the while embodying knowledge and helpfulness, when it comes to assisting customers.
+All the while embodying knowledge and helpfulness when it comes to assisting customers and recognizing the difference between customer service and customer experience.

 Elevating Customer Experience Through Employee Excellence

 One of the most important ways we can improve the performance of our team members is to ensure they are fully engaged.
 We need to confirm that they feel supported, well-trained, and prepared for the customers they will meet and that we are investing in their future with training or guidance.
-When our team members feel positive and engaged, they perform better, which is great for our clients.
+When our team members feel positive and engaged, they perform better, which is great for our clients and reinforces how closely employee satisfaction and customer experience are connected.

-Imagine if our team really wasn’t bothered about their tasks.
+Imagine if our team really weren’t bothered about their tasks.
 They arrive in the office and just watch the clock.
-Simply waiting for their shift’s to end, with customer calls feeling like an interruption.
+Simply waiting for their shifts to end, with customer calls feeling like an interruption.
 They are just punching in and then counting the minutes.

 How would customers feel if they talked to an agent with this attitude?